2020 Race and Sexuality Proposals Funded

 These projects center on Black people, indigenous people, and other communities of color.
-We provided awards to the following projects:
+In 2020, we provided awards to the following projects:

 “Taking Back the Power of the Erotic: Understanding the Construction of Young Black Sexuality”

 Dominique Dillard is a third year PhD student in Sociology at Louisiana State University under the guidance of Dr. Lori Latrice Martin.
 Her research interests are Black sexualities and race.
 Prior to becoming an ethnographer, Dominique worked as a Community Education Director at a non-profit organization, providing sexual violence prevention education to both youth and adult groups.
 An active member in her community, Dominique serves as board member, a youth mentor, and co-chair advisor for various organizations that seek to empower marginalized groups.
 Dominique holds a BS in Kinesiology and a MA in Sociology from Louisiana State University.